saisandeep-1233/GreenBasketProject/README.md

    npm install

 -> The same installation works for the admin part of the code.
+   The admin code will be running at  http://localhost:4200.

 -> Configure the backend:
      install lombok create a database named greenbasketdb1.